trim21/contextlib2/docs/index.rst

       This may involve keeping a copy of the original arguments used to first initialise the context manager.

-.. class:: CleanupManager()
+.. class:: ContextStack()

-   A context manager that is designed to make it easy to programmatically combine other context managers and cleanup functions, that are either optional or driven by input data.
+   A context manager that is designed to make it easy to programmatically combine other context managers and cleanup functions, especially those that are optional or otherwise driven by input data.

    For example, a set of files may easily be handled in a single with statement as follows::

-      with CleanupManager() as cmgr:
+      with ContextStack() as stack:
-          files = [cmgr.enter_context(fname) for fname in filenames]
+          files = [stack.enter_context(fname) for fname in filenames]
           # All opened files will automatically be closed at the end of
           # the with statement, even if attempts to open files later
           # in the list throw an exception

-   .. method:: register_exit(exit):

-      Accepts callbacks with the same signature as context manager :meth:`__exit__` methods

-      By returing true values, these callbacks can suppress exceptions the same way context manager :meth:`__exit__` methods can.

-   .. method:: register(_cb, *args, **kwds):

-      Accepts arbitrary callbacks and arguments.
-These callbacks cannot suppress exceptions.
+   Each instance maintains a stack of registered callbacks (usually context manager exit methods) that are called in reverse order when the instance is closed (either explicitly or implicitly at the end of a ``with`` statement).

+   Since registered callbacks are invoked in the reverse order of registration, this ends up behaving as if multiple nested ``with`` statements had been used with the registered set of resources.
+This even extends to exception handling - if an inner callback suppresses or replaces an exception, then outer callbacks will be passed arguments based on that that updated state.

    .. method:: enter_context(cm):

+      Enters a new context manager and adds its :meth:`__exit__` method to the callback stack.
+The return value is the result of the context manager's own :meth:`__enter__` method.

-      Accepts and automatically enters other context managers.
-These context managers may suppress exceptions just as they normally would.
+      These context managers may suppress exceptions just as they normally would if used directly as part of a ``with`` statement.

+   .. method:: register_exit(callback):

+      Directly accepts a callback with the same signature as a context manager's :meth:`__exit__` method and adds it to the callback stack.

+      By returning true values, these callbacks can suppress exceptions the same way context manager :meth:`__exit__` methods can.

+   .. method:: push_callback(callback, *args, **kwds):

+      Accepts an arbitrary callback function and arguments and adds it to the callback stack.

+      Unlike the other methods, callbacks added this way cannot suppress exceptions (as they are never passed the exception details).

    .. method:: close()

-      Immediately cleans up all registered resources, resetting the manager to its initial state in the process.
+      Immediately unwinds the context stack, invoking callbacks in the reverse order of registration.
+For any context managers and exit callbacks registered, the arguments passed in will indicate that no exception occurred.

 Obtaining the Module